Storyville Slayer: Ellwood's trial

 Three witnesses testified that they had seen the defendant with Cheryl Lewis shortly before her disappearance.
 According to the testimony of Denise Sanders, who was Lewis' best friend, she had seen her with Ellwood three days prior, who was out driving his cab.
-Sanders also admitted to withholding this information, because she was a drug dealer.
+Sanders admitted to withholding this information, because she was a drug dealer.
 The second witness, Antoinette Holmes, who lived near Lewis, testified to seeing her at the Time Saver restaurant in Bridge City two weeks before she was reported missing, standing between two parked cars and talking to a cab driver.
 She then identified Ellwood as the driver.

 Weinweir Henry, Lewis' cousin, stated that she last saw her at a hotel in Avondale with a man, who she identified as Ellwood.
 According to her, Lewis had told Henry that she and Ellwood were on their way to a suburb of New Orleans, where her body was later found.
 Henry testified that she had not given the police this information, as she was wanted for petty offenses at the time.

 Ellwood himself denied knowing any of the victims or committing any murders, although he could not provide an alibi.
-Cheryl Lewis' mother, in turn, admitted that her daughter was a drug addict and a prostitute, but said that she had never seen Ellwood with her daughter before.
+Cheryl Lewis' mother admitted that her daughter was a drug addict and a prostitute, but said that she had never seen Ellwood with her daughter before.
 His attorneys argued that Ellwood was not in New Orleans at the time of the murders, claiming that he had been in Ohio with some relatives.

 Ellwood was known for keeping extensive amounts of documents that indicate his whereabouts, but the receipts regarding his supposed presence in Ohio for February 1993 had mysteriously disappeared.
 Ellwood's attorneys then filed a motion for a polygraph test to be performed on Sue Rushing, then-head of the task force, which was granted.
 During the test, Rushing was unable to answer a series of questions regarding the missing receipts, but the result was inconclusive, casting doubt on Ellwood's guilt.

-Ultimately, the murder charge for Delores Mack was dropped, but Ellwood was found guilty of killing Cheryl Lewis and was sentenced to life imprisonment without parole on August 17, 1999.
-A deputy who worked in the department later attempted to sue them for allegedly firing him for revealing that Rushing had destroyed crucial evidence, but his appeal was rejected due to lack of evidence.
+Ultimately, the murder charge for Delores Mack was dropped.
+Ellwood was found guilty of killing Cheryl Lewis and was sentenced to life imprisonment without parole on August 17, 1999.
+A deputy who worked in the department later attempted to sue them for allegedly firing him for revealing that Rushing had destroyed crucial evidence.
+His appeal was rejected due to lack of evidence.